 It’s hit or miss.
 Not every meal and moment is blissful, but then not everything worth our while is.
 And so I carry on each day… I prepare ingredients, I cook, I find joy in serving you; each day feeding this story, this art, my living meditation.

-May these poetic recipes inspire the Contemplative Cook in you.
+May these poetic recipes inspire the warm-hearted cook in you.

 Love,